daisyramos317/DSPSwift/README.md

 My slides can be found here:
 https://speakerdeck.com/daisyramos317/digital-signal-processing-with-swift

+I've also included the keynote file with the presenter notes in this repo.

 ## Getting Started

 Enable mic in permissions/prompt in simulator or device and enjoy!